mrdaniellewis/jquery.Dialog/README.md

 A jQuery plugin that creates an accessible modal dialog that is vertically and horizontally centred on the screen.

-Based on best practice neatly summarised here:
+Based on best practice summarised here:

 * http://www.nczonline.net/blog/2013/02/12/making-an-accessible-dialog-box/

 ## Support

-This is intended to work in IE8+ and all other browsers.
+Work in IE8+ and all other browsers.
 It can work in IE6 and 7, but the CSS will need more work.

-For browsers that don't support fixed positioning, dialogs will absolutely positioned at the top of the page.
+If a browser doesn't support fixed positioning then the dialog will absolutely positioned at the top of the page.

-The dialog uses HTML5 elements, `Function.prototype.bind`, `Array.prototype.forEach` and `Array.prototype.indexOf`.
+The script uses HTML5 elements, `Function.prototype.bind`, `Array.prototype.forEach` and `Array.prototype.indexOf`.
 For [older browers](http://kangax.github.io/compat-table/es5/) you will need to add https://github.com/es-shims/es5-shim and https://github.com/aFarkas/html5shiv to your project.

 ## Usage